krz8/accretions/manual.md

 another.
 Conditions are adopted as the general error reporting facility, rather than return codes.

+**NOTE**: Don't let that bother you much.
+Errors and failures are different things, and thus you aren't likely to encounter error conditions at all.
+For example, looking up GOO in a list of FOO BAR BAZ is a failure, but not an error.

 Accretions _also_ supports using any data collection type directly in a resource constrained environment, without dragging in all of the CLOS functionality (e.g., using structures instead of classes, regular